cwida/rma/README.md

 ##### Density thresholds

-This section compares the update thresholds with the scan thresholds in terms of insertion and scan throughput.
+This section compares the update thresholds with the scan thresholds in terms of both the insertion and the scan throughput.
 In the paper, the results are depicted in Figure 12.
-The graphs also report the results for the same experiment for the (a,b)-tree and static dense array.
+The graphs also show the results of the same experiment for the (a,b)-tree and the static dense array.

 ```bash
 # (a,b)-tree, source code: abtree/abtree.*